Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Haar Measures

-\begin{theorem}\citep[Chapter XI]{HalmosMT} Let $G$ be a topological group that is a locally compact and Hausdorff topological space.
+\begin{theorem}\citep[Chapter XI]{HalmosMT} Let $G$ be a topological group that is locally compact and Hausdorff.
 Then there exists a left Haar measure.
 The Haar measure is unique up to scaling, that is if $m_G$ and $m_G'$ are left Haar measures then there is $\lambda > 0$ such that $m_G = \lambda \cdot m_G'$.

 Moreover, $m_G(G) < \infty$ if and only if $G$ is compact. \end{theorem}